 - You’re impressed by a person’s personality, and not what they own.
 You are confused by phrases like, ‘Dia bawak BMW siot’ or ‘Perggh beg Hermes tu’.
 You are quite aware that actual rich people don’t actually look rich.

 - Likewise, you’re impressed by what people learn on their travels rather than where they went.
 ‘I went to London for holiday’.
 ‘OK’.
 ‘There was this part in the tour where they explained how

 ProtestantAnglican Church came about.
 Apparently the King wanted a divorce way back then but the Pope was like nope cannot so he created a new branch of Christianity lol’.
 ‘OMG really tell me more!’ #actualhistory

 - When you travel, you really like to visit… grocery stores.
 Like, going to Tesco in Thailand was downright joyful.
 You get to see what locals like to buy, in real-time!
-It’s the best type of recommendation!
+It’s the best!